AlexanderProd/gatsby-shopify-starter/README.md

     Open both `.env` files located in the root directory of your page end replace the credentials with your own.
 Don't forget to restart Gatsby for your store to be loaded!

+    ⚠️ Make sure to use the Shopify storefront API credentials, not the one regular Shopify API!

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: